dequadrellaro/dequadrellaro.github.io/index.md

 My current research focuses on the algebraic semantics of dependence logic and related team logics.
 More generally, I am interested in algebraic logic, universal algebra and model theory.

 I am also interested in history of ideas, especially in history of mathematics and history of philosophy.
-I studied Mathematical Logic at the University of Amsterdam and Philosophy at the University of Milan.
+I previously studied Mathematical Logic at the University of Amsterdam and Philosophy at the University of Milan.

 ## Publications